This BLOG On Home Purchase Offer With Contingencies By Buyers Was UPDATED And PUBLISHED On March 10th, 2020

 - But will also interview the loan officer who has issued the pre-approval letter as well

 - This holds true especially on multiple offer subject properties

 Unless the home is hot and freshly listed, buyers never want to make a home purchase offer at the full listed price.

 - Buyers also do not want to write a low ball home purchase offer either where sellers slam the door on them and tell them never call them again

 - See what the comps are in the neighborhood and present a reasonable purchase offer

-- This process make go back and forth until a compromised price is reached
+This process makes go back and forth until a compromised price is reached.

 A large earnest money deposit provides that the home buyer is serious and proves strength on the home buyer.
 Instead of a $1,000 earnest money deposit, buyers may consider a $5,000 earnest money deposit.
-Earnest money deposits is totally refundable if buyer decide not to go through with the real estate transaction within the contingency period or in the event borrowers get a mortgage loan denial.
+Earnest money deposits are totally refundable if the buyer decides not to go through with the real estate transaction within the contingency period or in the event borrowers get a mortgage loan denial.